solo-io/bumblebee/docs/getting_started.md

 } __attribute__((packed));
 ```

+At this point, our program would be able to send an event for each connection being established on the system.
+However, with only a stream of data it may be difficult to see trends, such as how many connections are being made to specific hosts.

+Let's also solve for this challenge by tracking connection counts in addition to simply streaming each connection.
+To do this, we will need to add another eBPF map in addition to the ring-buffer which was initialized for us.
+This new map will be a hash map and will keep track of the total number of connections to a given address.
-Also, let's add another map, that defines the number of total connections per address.
-Add the following struct before the probe:
+Add the following struct and map definition before the probe:

 ```C
 struct dimensions_t {